Updated: April 11, 2026

 NRR includes expansion revenue.
 This is where SaaS magic happens.

-The holy grail: NRR > 100%.
-This means your existing customers are growing faster than you’re losing them.
+The holy grail: NRR greater than 100%.
+This means your existing customers are growing faster than you are losing them.

 What great looks like:

-The insight: If your NRR is >100%, you can lose money on acquisition and still build a massive business.
+The insight: If your NRR is greater than 100%, you can lose money on acquisition and still build a massive business.
 Why?
 Because customers become more valuable over time.
 The math works.

 Daily Active Users / Monthly Active Users (DAU/MAU)